Tillie May Forney

-Matilda May Forney (May 17, 1862 - June 25, 1922) was a writer and journalist.
+Matilda May Forney (May 17, 1862 - June 25, 1922) was an American writer, journalist, and editor of the magazine Table Talk.

-Early life
+Early life and education

-Forney was born in Washington, D.C., on May 17, 1862, the youngest child of Colonel John Weiss Forney (1817–1881), founder and editor of the Philadelphia Press, who wielded an acknowledged great political and social influence.
-His daughter inherited many of her distinguished father's tastes and ambitions, becoming his almost constant companion after leaving Miss Carr's celebrated academy on Old York Road in Pennsylvania.
+Forney was born in Washington, D.C., on May 17, 1862, the youngest child of John Weiss Forney and Elizabeth Matilda Reitzel.
+She graduated from Miss Carr's Academy on Old York Road in Pennsylvania.